aurel0365/Flutter-Routes-Navigation/README.md

 - **Multiple Screens**: This app includes multiple screens demonstrating navigation in Flutter. 📱
 - **Route Management**: Screens are connected via navigation routes, showcasing the `push` and `pop` navigation techniques. 🔄
 - **Button Interactions**: Buttons on the screens trigger navigation actions between screens. 🔘
+- **Navbar**: A navigation bar at the top of the app, providing quick access to various sections of the app. 📍
+- **Drawer**: A side drawer menu that allows users to navigate between different screens easily. 🗂️

 ## 🖥️ Screens